LukaTree7/CS528_Activity_Recognizer/README.md

 Phone tested on: HUAWEI ANE-AL00 Android 9 Smartphone ( Deployed with Gspace for Google play service ) Computer Tested on: Lenovo Legion, 3.8 GHz CPU, 16GB RAM

+Tips: You need to connect WIFI to access Google Map Service.

-Tips: Before running the project, make sure you have the file "local.properties" under the project_3 folder.
+Before running the project, make sure you have the file "local.properties" under the project_3 folder.

 Inside it, there should be 2 lines of code: